On interpolating sesqui-harmonic maps between Riemannian manifolds: The qualitative behavior of solutions

-In this section we will prove a Liouville type theorem for solutions of \eqref{euler-lagrange} between complete Riemannian manifolds generalizing a similar result for biharmonic maps from \cite{MR3205803}.
-For more Liouville-type theorems for biharmonic maps see \cite{branding2017liouville} and references therein.
+In this section we will prove a Liouville-type theorem for solutions of \eqref{euler-lagrange} between complete Riemannian manifolds generalizing a similar result for biharmonic maps from \cite{MR3205803}.
+For more Liouville-type theorems for biharmonic maps see \cite{MR3834926,branding2018nonexistence} and references therein.

 To this end we will make use of the following result due to Gaffney \cite{MR0062490}: \begin{Satz} Let \((M,h)\) be a complete Riemannian manifold.
 If a \(C^1\) one-form \(\omega\) satisfies

 or, equivalently, a \(C^1\) vector field \(X\) defined by \(\omega(Y)=h(X,Y)\), satisfies